-Tools of Titans brings a new perspective to what business could look like in the modern day.
+Tools of Titans brings a new perspective to what business could look like today.
 You’ll learn the tactics, routines, and habits of billionaires, icons, and world-class performers.
-After conducting interviews for his podcast with billionaires, generals, etc., he took notes on the common traits.
+After conducting interviews for his podcast with billionaires, generals, etc., he noted the common traits.

 After reading it, these people share the tools and practices that help them get there.
-Tim himself said that the tribe of mentors takes all things that made tools of Titans a bestseller and 10x them.
-The book is like a buffet with short, easy to follow and implement advice for the most exciting people in the world.
+Tim said that the tribe of mentors takes everything that made Tools of Titans a bestseller and 10x them.
+The book is like a buffet with short, easy-to-follow and implements advice for the most exciting people in the world.

 Tim Ferriss is a renowned author, investor, entrepreneur, and self-improvement master.
 It is not a self-help book but an introduction to the minds of individuals who can perform their best consistently.
 This book is a perfect read for anyone trying to implement new strategies to perform better weather routines, tactics, or habits to take them to the next level.
 I recommend picking up this best business book if you fit into this category.